 Off-kilter from this opening salvo, the next 72 hours crash down on you simultaneously.

 Stare into the window of a white tablecloth restaurant nearby.
-The bartenders are wearing white tuxedos and the dining room has more gold leaf on the walls than Versailles.
+The bartenders are wearing white tuxedos and the dining room walls are plastered with more gold leaf than Versailles.
 Think about walking in but stop yourself.

 Farther down the street, turn into Fritzel’s European Jazz Pub.
 The tan stone walls are lit by string lights.
 Standing room only.
 Close your eyes and identify three pianos hammering out an up-tempo standard.
 Open your eyes, squint and then realize it’s just house pianist Richard Scott playing by himself.

 Wait in line outside the Preservation Hall Jazz Club and puke 10 minutes before the 8:30 show starts.
 Plead with the ticketer to let you in.
 Sit on a flat floor cushion in the cramped room made of unfinished wood.
-Let the house band’s trumpeter deafen your right ear with the best rendition of “St. James Infirmary” you’ll ever hear.
+Let the All Stars’ trumpeter deafen your right ear with the best rendition of “St. James Infirmary” you’ll ever hear.

 Glance inside a souvenir shop at the shot glasses and Voodoo skulls and shot glasses with Voodoo skulls on them that fill the windows.
 A t-shirt reads “I’m a nurse / I’m here to save your @$$ / Not kiss it.”
 Every souvenir shop you see sells this shirt.

 Return to the hotel at some point.
 Stay up way too late on the second-story balcony listening to Louis Armstrong cover “Blueberry Hill.”
-A woman walking by recognizes the song.
-Bring a couple beers down and talk with her for two hours.
+A woman walking by on the street below recognizes the song.
+Bring a couple beers down to the curb and talk with her for two hours.
 Sing “Amazing Grace.”
 She is in her late fifties and homeless.
 Her name is Angel.

 Walk into the open door of a blues bar and listen to a man wail on a harmonica that he’s playing upside down.
-He looks like an alternate-history version of Elvis that didn’t get fat on peanut butter and banana sandwiches but instead got skinny on meth.
+He looks like an alternate-history version of Elvis that didn’t get fat on fried peanut butter and banana sandwiches but instead got skinny on methamphetamine.

 Find a nice bar for a change.
 Order a Sazerac while a traveling classical guitarist plays in a bop trio.
 His curly hair is pulled back into a ponytail and he’s smiling as he improvises.
 The Sazerac arrives, garnished with an orange peel arranged like a rose blossom.
 The cocktail tastes like anise.

 Head to Jackson Square.
-Listen to a funk band play for tips in front of the cathedral for tips.
-Their amplifiers are powered by either a huge car battery or a miniature generator.
+Listen to a funk band play for tips in front of the cathedral.
+Their amplifiers are powered by what is either a huge car battery or a miniature generator.
 Their bassist is probably 13.

 Across the square, walk up to a girl sitting at a TV-tray table with a baby blue typewriter.
 Her glasses are round and have rose lenses.
 She operates a pop-up poem shop for a living.
 The sign reads: “Your Topic, Your Poem, Your Price.”